MarginaliaSearch/www.marginalia.nu/content/log/97_projects/index.md

 This is a bit of a retrospective of every project I've worked on, as far as I remember them.
 I've tried to unearth any artifacts that remain.

-From everything is flattering and resounding success, but then again, maybe that's good.
+Far from everything is flattering and resounding success, but then again, maybe that's good.
 There are definitely patterns in the things that didn't pan out.

 # Earliest Traces